 LONDON – U.K. air crash investigators have called for improvements to flight manuals, life rafts and testing of steel components following the ditching of two EC225 helicopters in 2012.
 In their final report into the two accidents – both involving Aberdeen-based EC225s flying oil and gas support missions in May and October 2012 – the U.K. Air Accident Investigation Branch (AAIB) says that the contents of helicopter flight manuals need to be bought in line with those used in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Final Recommendations Made After EC225 Probe".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Final Recommendations Made After EC225 Probe".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.